Starsonarms/siko-auction-monitor/WARP.md

 Siko Auction Monitor is a Python application that monitors sikoauktioner.se for auctions matching user-defined search words and sends notifications via Home Assistant.
 Designed for continuous operation on Raspberry Pi as a system service.

 **Recent Improvements**: See [CHANGELOG.md](CHANGELOG.md) for detailed version history.
+- Comprehensive logging system with detailed auction information
+- Perfect Swedish character support (å, ä, ö) in logs and output
 - Inline search phrase management (no popups)
 - Real-time tab synchronization
 - Smart caching system (95% speed improvement)